SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 After the hug was over, Pinkie said, “Once Twilight gets here, we can get this party started.”

-Rarity said, "Welcome Applejack."
+Rarity said, “Welcome Applejack.”

-Applejack replied, "Thank you kindly.
+Applejack replied, “Thank you kindly.
 What's the occasion?
-Or is it a regular Pinkie party?"
+Or is it a regular Pinkie party?”

-Rarity answered, "You'll know soon enough, just waiting on Twilight."
+Rarity answered, “You'll know soon enough, just waiting on Twilight.”

 As if on cue, seconds later, Twilight opened Pinkie's door.
-"Hello everypony."
+“Hello everypony.”

 Pinkie hugged Twilight.
-"Hi Twilight."
+“Hi Twilight.”

-After the hug was over, Pinkie said, "Thank you all for coming, it means a lot to me and Rarity."
+After the hug was over, Pinkie said, “Thank you all for coming, it means a lot to me and Rarity.”

-"What's going on?"
+“What's going on?”
 Rainbow asked.

 Pinkie stood beside Rarity, about to make their big announcement when she looked over at Rarity.